 Jack Lobdell was a co-sponsor of the first statewide conference for Alaskan anthropology (1974), from which developed the Alaska Anthropological Association (1975).
 He inspired many students to pursue careers related to Alaskan indigenous prehistory.
 Lobdell died an untimely death in 1999 while conducting research in Alaska (see W.B.
 Workman’s “An Appreciation of the Career of John E. (Jack) Lobdell (1947-1999)” in the Alaska Anthropological Association Newsletter, 1999, 25(2):6-8).

 The Association invites applications for the John E. Lobdell Undergraduate Student Award for $1500.

-The scholarship is designed to assist eligible students in their pursuit of an academic degree in anthropology, or a clearly related degree program/curriculum, or interdisciplinary degree that includes anthropology as a significant component.
-Students should have an interest int eh anthropology of the north.
+This scholarship is designed to assist eligible students in their pursuit of an academic degree in anthropology, or a clearly related degree program/curriculum, or interdisciplinary degree that includes anthropology as a significant component.
+Students should have an interest in the anthropology of the north.

-Applications must be received by February 1st for awards to be announced at the Annual Meeting in March.
 Download and complete the application.
 You may attach additional pages to the form if needed to include all required information.
-A CV/Resume is required with the application package.
 Incomplete applications will not be considered.
-Please submit your completed application in Adobe pdf format to alaskaanthroaward.scholarship [at] gmail [dot] com.
+Applications must be received by January 15th 2023 for awards to be announced at the Annual Meeting.
+Award announcements will be sent to applicants by February 15th 2023.
+Please submit your completed form and resume/CV in adobe pdf format to: alaskaanthroaward.scholarship [at] gmail [dot] com